-The relationship between stress and disordered eating
+The relationship between stress and eating disorders

 People can have an active or avoidance coping style:

-- Active Coping: This is a healthy coping response when a person works to find productive or active solutions to reduce stress.
-In active coping, the individual is aware of their stressor and problem solves to reduce unwanted outcomes.
+- Active coping: This is a healthy coping response when a person works to find productive or active solutions to reduce stress.
+In active coping, the individual is aware of their stressor and problem-solves to reduce unwanted outcomes.

-The risks of stress induced food restriction
+The risks of stress-induced food restriction

 Stress-induced food restriction can lead to the same complications as anorexia nervosa.
 A few complications associated with anorexia and restricting food include: